Super Impassioned Net Generation: 2018-2019: More

-Xu Shiyin released her second solo "You Are Not Wrong" (simplified chinese : 是你没错了) on March 14.
+Xu Shiyin released her second solo "You Are Not Wrong" on March 14.
 The song was written by Shiyin and composed by Mikey Jiao.
 It represented the discovery of her career and thanked the people who supported her.
-She also released her third song "Yi Sheng Tian Ya"(simplified chinese: 一生天涯) on 12 November.
+She also released her third song "Yi Sheng Tian Ya" on 12 November.

 Debbie was invited to participate in the Asian Cultural Carnival on May 15.
 She performed the song "A Youthful Asia" with William Chan, Zhang Yixing, and Young Asia Group.
-SING performed the songs "Ru Meng Ling" (simplified chinese: 如梦令) and "Bu Xian" (simplified chinese: 不羡) on Yo!Bang on May 26.
+SING performed the songs "Ru Meng Ling" and "Bu Xian" (simplified chinese: 不羡) on Yo!Bang on May 26.

-Bian Li released her first solo "Someday" (Pinyin: Mou Yi Tian)(simplified chinese: 某一天) on July 5.
-Later, on November 4, she released her second song "Deng" (simplified chinese: 等).
+Bian Li released her first solo "Someday" on July 5.
+Later, on November 4, she released her second song "Deng".

 On March 17, SING performed at the One Yeah Pop Up+ Festival held in Xi'an.
-SING then performed the songs "Guo Chao Shi Dai" (Simplified chinese: 国潮时代) and "Chuan Ren" (simplified chinese: 传人) in another edition of the same festival on May 11.
+SING then performed the songs "Guo Chao Shi Dai" and "Chuan Ren" in another edition of the same festival on May 11.

 On August 8, SING released their Chinese Style Electronic Music digital album Jie Meng.
 The album includes three songs, which are "Jie Meng", "Shao Nian Zhong Guo" and "Pi Pa Xing".
-SING celebrated their 4th anniversary since debut and also released the song "Hua Qiang" (Simplified Chinese: 花枪) on October 25 in Beijing, China.
-On November 17, SING was announced as the winner of the Rising Popularity Group of the Year award and also performed the song "Hua Qiang" (Simplified Chinese: 花枪) at the Asia Music Festival 2019 in Shenzhen, China.
-On December 8, SING was announced as the winner of the New CPOP Generation of the Year award and also performed the song "Jie Meng" (Simplified Chinese: 解梦) at the Tencent Music Entertainment Festival 2019 in Macau, China.
+SING celebrated their 4th anniversary since debut and also released the song "Hua Qiang" on October 25 in Beijing, China.
+On November 17, SING was announced as the winner of the Rising Popularity Group of the Year award and also performed the song "Hua Qiang" at the Asia Music Festival 2019 in Shenzhen, China.
+On December 8, SING was announced as the winner of the New CPOP Generation of the Year award and also performed the song "Jie Meng" at the Tencent Music Entertainment Festival 2019 in Macau, China.

+2020-2022: Graduation, changes in member line up

+After Rocket Girls 101's disbandment in 2020, Lai Meiyun did not return to SING and graduated.

+On December 26, Bian Li and Chen Li both graduated from the group, with new members being added afterwards.
+In 2021, Qin Yu, Wu Yao, Lin Hui, and Jiang Shen graduated from the group in May 2021.

+Lin Jiahui, Zhong Ying, Ma Xuejiao, and Yin Wanrui debuted with SING in 2021, however Zhong Ying, Lin Jiahui, and Ma Xuejiao were present for the practice room video of "Chu Meng Yao" (simplified chinese: 初梦谣), along with the previous 4 members that graduated in 2021, as it was filmed before they graduated.

+2024-present: Contunitation

+Ivan, Zong Siyu, Xu Shiyin, and Ma Jiao debuted the song, Up Spring and Sigh.